d6u/nodejs_express_aws_lambda_example/README.md

    sam deploy
    ```

-   - If there is `samconfig.toml` created already or running deploy for the first time, we can add `--guided`.
+   - If `samconfig.toml` hasn't been created already, or we are running deploy for the first time, we can add `--guided`.
    - No need to use `-t cloudformation-resources-v3.yaml` like `sam build`, because this will actually use `.aws-sam/build/template.yaml` created in `sam build` step.

 ### Clean Up